podium-lib/podium-lib.github.io/src/docs/podlets/context.md

 The Context is appended to the requests from Layout servers to Podlet servers, but there are cases where one would like to request a Podlet from a non Layout server.
-In such a case where the request is not comming from a Layout server one will not have the Context.
+In such a case where the request is not coming from a Layout server one will not have the Context.

 Local development of a Podlet and running different types of tests on a Podlet